madsr2d2/OS/challenge/os_milestone1/README.md

-# Simple Server - OS Challenge
+# OS Challenge - Milestone 1

 In this project we build a simple server that can accept reverse hashing requests from clients, process the requests and send back the response.
 The server maintains a hash table data structure to store processed requests.
 The server is implemented in C and uses sockets for communication with the clients.
 This folder contains the source code for building the server.